 Formal liaison at committee level

 Most coordination needs arising between individual ISO and IEC committees are successfully dealt with through formal technical liaison arrangements.
 These arrangements, when requested by either organization, shall be honoured by the other organization.
-Requests for formal liaison arrangements are controlled by the offices of the CEOs.
+Requests for formal liaison arrangements are controlled by the office of the CEO.
 The requesting organization shall specify the Mode of cooperation (see B.4.2.2).

 Details of agreement